Why Transparent Pricing Is a fidantza Signal in pribatutasuna software

 The reasons buyers cite:

-The Privacy Software Pricing Paradox
+The pribatutasuna software Pricing Paradox

-The "Contact Sales" gate also concentrates power asymmetrically in the vendor.
+The "Contact Sales" gate also concentrates power asymmetrically in the saltzailea.
 Buyers who don't know market pricing cannot negotiate effectively.
 Vendors can price-discriminate based on perceived deal size.
 Contracts signed without market comparison often include unfavorable terms.

-The Self-Serve Model and What It Signals
+The Self-Serve Model and What IT Signals

 For the buyer, self-serve signals: